 // TURN NOTIFICATIONS OFF //

 First things first, I turn notifications OFF.
 If I’m notified every time I get a like or comment, I immediately find myself checking the app and then I’m sucked in for minutes.
-This one easy step has really changed my relationship with IG.
+This one easy Instagram boundary has really changed my relationship with this app.
 Out of sight (more) out of mind.

 // TAKE DAILY MINI-BREAKS //

-This is hardest boundary.
+This is hardest Instagram boundary.
 And while it’s difficult, it truly is freeing.
 Time boundaries will probably be unique to you, but find out what is beneficial for you and stick with it.
-My strict time boundaries are never checking IG in bed.
+My strict time boundaries are never checking Instagram in bed.
 That means before going to sleep OR when I wake in the morning.
-I also don’t use IG if I’m out with Lewie and Bryce.
-I’ll take photos and videos on my phone, but I don’t upload them to IG till later.
-That exclusive family time is rare and important to me so I don’t want to be distracted by looking at other’s lives instead of living mine.
+I also don’t use Instagram if I’m out with Lewie and Bryce.
+I’ll take photos and videos on my phone, but I don’t upload them till later.
+That exclusive family time is rare and important to me so I don’t want to be distracted by looking at other’s lives instead of living my own.

 I also make intentional time every day to be with Lewie sans phone.
 I put my phone on a shelf somewhere out of reach and then leave it.
 This one is actually really hard because I often find myself reaching for my phone out of habit.
 Going outside and leaving my phone inside is one fool proof way to ensure that I spend time with my child without my phone.